jgwalsh02134/adsell-outreach-v2/docs/README.md

 ### File Structure
 ```
 index.html       - Main HTML structure
 styles.css       - All styling and layout
-app.js       - Application logic and functionality
+app-enhanced.js  - Application logic and functionality
 ```

 ### Customization
 - Colors can be adjusted in `styles.css` CSS variables
-- Default scripts can be modified in `app.js` `addDefaultScripts()`
+- Default scripts can be modified in `app-enhanced.js` (`addDefaultScripts()`)
 - Contact fields can be extended in the data model

 ## Support